 Once the application is approved and the grant is reserved, the policyholder will be notified to request bid(s), select a contractor, and install an IBHS FORTIFIED Roof™.

-The new IBHS FORTIFIED Roof™ must be installed by July 31, 2024.
-Once the policyholder has submitted all required documentation, the grant funds will be distributed.
+Once the policyholder has submitted all required documentation, the grant funds may be distributed.

 If a contractor has not uploaded the bid onto the StrengthenYourRoof.com website, call the contractor.